sonia-kwak/sonia-kwak.github.io/src/pages/vtex-design-system/index.md

 ![](./table_docs.png)
 ```

-As with everything about Styleguide, the development was totally guided by demands in our projects, to make sure we only designed and implemented things that were really necessary.
+As with everything about Styleguide, the development was totally guided by demands in our projects.
 Because of that the development had to be halted a priorities changed a few times, which is fairly natural to any project like this.

-After a few months we had a working, feature-full version that was already being used by several projects in the company.
+Yet, after a few months we had a working, feature-full version that was already being used by several projects in the company.
 At the time of this writing at least 10 projects are already reusing it, and more are certainly to come.

 ```grid|1
 ![](./promotionsadmin.png "Example application of the Table component in the shining new Promotions Admin.
 It showcases almost all of current features: search, filter, toolbar, line and bulk actions, reorderable headers, custom cells and pagination.")